feniljain/knowledge-base/programming-languages/golang/README.md

 - You can change space occupied by struct just by reordering the struct fields: https://play.golang.org/p/MBXg4UBOerp
 - https://rytisbiel.com/2021/03/06/darker-corners-of-go/
 - https://blog.merovius.de/posts/2022-05-16-calculating-type-sets/
+- Generics can make your Go code slower(a good analysis of impl and which all cases it falls apart): https://planetscale.com/blog/generics-can-make-your-go-code-slower

 ### Tutorials: